zubeir-Abubakar/zgram/README.md

 Open terminal on `localhost:http://127.0.0.1:8000/`

 ## Known bugs
-Like functionality not well implemented
+Like functionality not well implemented and some functionalities notyet well implimented

 ## Technologies used
     - Python 3.6
     - HTML
-    - Bootstrap 4
+    - Bootstrap 4,3
     - Heroku
     - Postgresql
     - Virtual studio code